Our Best project Yet

 When I thought of a dream kitchen for our little bungalow I kept envisioning something with a lot of charm and warmth.
 Our house isn’t all that big, but it’s really sweet.
 We’ve made a ton of updates, and I just wanted a kitchen that flowed with the house.
 Not someone else’s house, our house.
 I wanted a kitchen that felt like it belonged right here in the heart of our home.

 I wanted the warmth of brass mixed with the structure of stainless steal.
 I wanted the charm of a farm sink and a spot for our cook books.
 I wanted a modern feel of the bright quartz countertops and backsplash.
 I wanted an island big enough to host a 100 parties.
 A spot to read a book on a rainy afternoon while cookies bake in the oven.
 I wanted dark wood floors that made the space feel grounded.
 But most of all I wanted a kitchen that felt inviting, a place you’d like to have a cup of tea.
 I knew exactly what I wanted.
-I sketched it out a million times over, just praying what I *hoped* it would look like would work in reality.
+I sketched it out a million times over, dusting off my old interior design degree, just praying what I *hoped* it would look like would work in reality.

 Our kitchen is basically our entire house so….there was like, no pressure or anything.